Install IssueCapture in Next.js

 )

-- Start your dev server: npm run dev
+- Start the dev server: `next dev`

 Troubleshooting